ausaccessfed/shibboleth-idp-installer/installation.md

     The bootstrap process will now configure your server to operate as a Shibboleth IdP.

 ## Errors during installation
+If an error occurs, the logs prior to installer termination MUST be reviewed to understand the underpinning cause.

-Generally the installer **SHOULD only be executed once**.
+Generally the installer **SHOULD be executed once**.

 After the initial execution you'll recieve an error if you try to run `bootstrap.sh` again.

-You MUST NOT re-run `bootstrap.sh` if the installation process completed successfully but you made a simple mistake. e.g.
+You MUST NOT re-run `bootstrap.sh` if the installation process completed but you made a simple mistake. e.g.

-* Mistyped config in the *MANDATORY SECTION*
+* Mistyped config in the MANDATORY SECTION
-* Mistyped config in the *OPTIONAL SECTION*
+* Mistyped config in the OPTIONAL SECTION

 If you force `bootstrap.sh` to run again once initial installation has completed the action MAY be *destructive*.

-In this scenario you should continue with federation registration as documented below and then make any configuration changes necessary as documented within the **configuration stage** following completion of the installation stage.
+In this scenario you should continue with federation registration as documented below and then make any configuration changes necessary as documented within the customisation stage following completion of the installation stage as documented below.

 ### Reasons to re-run the installer
-The only time `bootstrap.sh` should be re-run is if:
+You MUST NOT re-run `bootstrap.sh`, unless:

 * The script indicates you did not provide all required configuration options before your initial execution
 * The underpinning Ansible based installation process fails during installation